FlyBrainz/skills-github-pages/index.md

 ---
-# title: The Deal Lab @ Mercer University
+# The Deal Lab @ Mercer University
 ## Using the fruit fly to understand sleep physiology
 ---
 ##